ZQ-PSK/ssg/content/docs/github/repository.md

 7. Commit the changes by entering `git commit --message="{meaningful message}"`
 8. Push the changes to origin by entering `git push`

-**Tip:** To simplify your work with git, install a git plugin for your text editor or a standalone application such as SourceTree.
+**Tip:** To simplify your work with Git, install a Git plugin for your text editor or a standalone application such as SourceTree.